aa-it-vasa/IOT2023-labs/lab4_instructions.md

 ### Asset Monitor

 We will make a latency critical application for the following scenario.
 The scenario has a sensor that measures the temperature of an important asset and sends the value to the edge.
 If the temperature goes beyond 40 C, the edge responds by actuating an alarm and by indicating the cloud that alarm has been sounded.
 In addition to viewing the logs, a user at the cloud can also issue the command "TEMP" to get the current temperature of the asset.

 You need to create a new an alarm actuator that acts as a subscriber and you can use `pubsub.py` to simulate the alarm by using it as subscriber mode.
 Read the code to find out how to do this.
 On successful actuation of the alarm, the alarm device prints out a device indicating that the alarm has been actuated.
 You may have to modify `pubsub.py` suitably.

-To send the temperature, use `pubTemperature.py`.
+To send the temperature, create a modified version of `pubsub.py` (or create a bash script that periodically sends temperatures using the normal `pubsub.py` command).

-All your topics should begin with `saiot/GROUPNAME`
+All your topics should begin with `saiot/GROUPNAME` to avoid clashes with other groups' topics.

 Modify the initial Lambda code as you seem fit and establish necessary forward and backward connections to implement the scenario.

-#### Hints
+### Hints

 1. This is a considerably long task and would require you to chart out the devices, paths and topics on a piece of paper.
 2. Debate what would be a good model to run Lambda functions.
 Would it be _On Demand_ or _Long running_?
-3. Lambda function prints a log on Raspberry Pi gateway and this can serve as a good way to debug your implementations.
-To view the log do the following:
+3. Lambda functions prints a log on Raspberry Pi gateway and this can serve as a good way to debug your implementations.
    ```
-   pi> sudo -i
-   pi> cd /greengrass/ggc/var/log/user/ZONE/CUSTOMERID/
-   pi> tail -f LAMBDANAME.log
+   rpi> sudo cat /greengrass/v2/logs/greengrass.log
+   rpi> sudo cat /greengrass/v2/logs/LAMBDANAME.log
    ```

-   ZONE is abbreviation of the zone AWS services are hosted and is similar to `eu-central`.

-   CUSTOMERID is a string of number and is similar to `942670838593`.

-   LAMBDANAME is the name of the Lambda function.

-   You can explore `/greengrass/ggc/var` directory to find other useful logs for debugging purposes.

-### Right Policies

-Design and attach right policies for each device, lambda and gateway.